-By the time the BfV and CIA learned of the BND lead to Frau Poehlmann, she was already in the Federal Republic taking a rest cure.
-A BND man, Richard Schweizer, acting on Haller's information, had contacted her on her arrival in West Germany and had easily established a liaison with her.
-He reported that he found Frau Poehlmann more than approachable; that, in fact, she seemed to go about the business of being promiscuous as though it were a duty.
-This lead to Frau Poehlmann gave the BND a significant equity in the operation against Sokolov, as both the BfV and CIA agreed that she offered the best access to him.
+All agreed that the BND had the best chance to succeed in defecting Sokolov.
+Frau Poehlmann was at the time, according to Haller, in the Federal Republic, taking a rest cure.
+A BND man, Richard Schweizer, acting on Haller's information, had contacted her on her arrival in West Germany and had easily established a liaison with her He reported that he found Frau Poehlmann more than approachable; that, in fact, she seemed to go about the business of being promiscuous as though it were a duty.

-At this time, the case took on some additional interest when the BfV/LfV reported that Kiefer had been able to improve his previously somewhat strained relations with his relative, the W/T operator, and it seemed that he might be able to develop some additional information on the network's communications system.
+About the same time, another event of interest occurred; the BfV reported that Kiefer had been able to improve his previously somewhat strained relations with his relative; the W/T operator; it seemed that he might be able to get some useful information on the network's communications system.